Home » Koh Mak » Getting to Koh Mak

 • Private Transfers – We can arrange your transfers from Bangkok by private car or private minibus, direct to the pier – it’s by far the easiest and most comfortable way to travel.

-• Speedboats – From Laem Ngop Pier, speedboats are your choice, with 3 companies running to and from the island co-ordinating with the other transport options.
-There are now severals options from Laem Sok Pier (the mainland pier for Koh Kood).
+• Boats – From Laem Ngop Pier, speedboats are your choice, with 3 companies running to and from the island co-ordinating with the other transport options.
+From Laem Sok Pier (the mainland pier for Koh Kood), you can use the catamaran, mini catamaran or speedboat.

-• Flying to Trat Airport – You can fly into Trat Airport with Bangkok Airways and then take either private transport or a songthaew to the speedboat pier.
+• Flying to Trat Airport – You can fly into Trat Airport with Bangkok Airways and then take either private transport or a songthaew to the piers.

-• Public Bus – There are also regular daily public buses such as the 999 and microbuses, which head from Ekamai and Morchit to Trat.
+• Bus and Combined Bus/Boat – There are regular daily public buses such as the 999, Cherdchai and microbuses, which head from Ekamai and Morchit to Trat.
 You change at Saen Tung Junction to a songthaew taxi for the last leg to Laem Ngop Pier.
 Or there are also bespoke buses/boat combos from Khao San Road to Laem Sok Pier.

-• You can island hop from Koh Chang, Koh Mak and Koh Wai using speedboats, a catamaran, mini catamaran and a wooden boat.
+• You can island hop from Koh Chang, Koh Mak and Koh Wai using speedboats, a catamaran and a mini catamaran.
 Note: only the catamaran is available in the rainy season, June to September (always check ahead).

 • Getting Around Koh Mak

-The main pier for Koh Mak is at Laem Ngop, also sometimes known as Krom Luang Pier.
-It’s about 20 minutes away from Koh Chang Ferry Ao Thammachat Pier and 16km from Trat, the nearest mainland town.
+Laem Ngop Pier, also sometimes known as Krom Luang Pier, is about 20 minutes away from Koh Chang Ferry Ao Thammachat Pier, 25 minutes from Trat Airport and 25km from Trat, the nearest mainland town.

-Laem Sok Pier is at least an hour from Koh Chang’s pier, 40 minutes from Laem Ngop Pier and from Trat.
+Laem Sok Pier is at least an hour from Koh Chang’s pier, 40 minutes from Laem Ngop Pier and Trat City, 50 minutes from Trat Airport.

 About the Page